dblock/code.dblock.org/_posts/2015/2015-04-28-slack-bot-real-time-messaging-api-integration-tutorial.markdown

 ### Slack-Ruby-Client

 A quick note to readers.
 If you come here from [slack-ruby-gem](https://github.com/aki017/slack-ruby-gem) this tutorial no longer uses it.
 That library was slow to evolve and wasn't clearly separating the Slack Web API with the Slack RealTime Messaging API.
-I've rewritten much of the implementation in [slack-ruby-client](https://github.com/aki017/slack-ruby-client).
+I've rewritten much of the implementation in a new gem [slack-ruby-client](https://github.com/dblock/slack-ruby-client), please use that for all your Slack Ruby needs!

 I do want to thank [@aki017](https://github.com/aki017), the author of the former gem, for getting me started.